microsoft/hands-on-lab-redis/docs/workshop.md

 # Lab 3 : Event-Driven Architecture

+In this lab we will see how to create cloud-native applications which can integrate with Azure Cache for Redis.

+For instance we will create 2 Function Apps which react to changes in Redis to perform an action:
+- `cache-refresh-func`: detect expired cache keys and trigger a cache warm up to re-populate them
+- `history-func`: process browsing history events from a Redis Stream and expose them via an HTTP API

+## Lab 3.1: cache-refresh-func

 In the previous lab about APIM you saw how to add a cache to your API without modifying its code.
 In this lab you will see how to refresh the cache when the data expired before the data is requested by the user.

 The idea is to use an [Azure Function][azure-function-overview] triggered by an Azure Cache for Redis event to refresh the cache when the data expired.